Three methods are available to save, share, and edit the results of your observations.

 You’ll now see the TIFF export option when clicking on the Image icon in your Capture tab during an observation.

-If a USB drive is connected to STELLINA, the TIFF files will be saved in your USB drive but this operation, unlike FITS files, is not automatic.
-You still need to click on “TIFF export” during the observation.
+The TIFF files will be saved on the internal memory or USB stick each time you click on “TIFF export” during the observation.
 Alternatively, you can save it in the photo album or a folder of your mobile device, transfer it directly to your computer or send it via email if you have an Internet connection.
+When you stop your observation, the smart telescope save a TIFF file as well.

 How to use the file?